multimediaeval/multimediaeval.github.io/_editions/2025/tasks/medico.md

 * How can preprocessing and post-processing techniques be optimized to improve explainability while maintaining accuracy?
 * What are the most effective strategies for evaluating the quality and reliability of AI-generated explanations in GI diagnostics?

-#### Risk Management

-The task has been held at MediaEval for several years, and has previously been very successful.
-We will prepare several documents and materials that will help participants get started, such as beginner code and example submissions.
-Also, we will be contacting participants from previous years.

 #### Participant information
 More details will follow.